 Google Play for Education launched earlier this month as a curated market that distributes apps aimed at helping teachers with classroom instruction.
 Apps in this separate market are, naturally, both educational and kid-friendly.
 Another aspect of program is the ability for schools to place bulk orders for Nexus devices, and now an app is available to help school officials activate their tablets once the shipment arrives.

 This app is intended solely for school administrators, helping them to set up their tablets and prepare them to access Google's educational app store.
-Therefore, it requires a Google Play for Education account in order to work.
 Read More

 Back at Google I/O 2013, Google Play for Education was announced.
 This is more or less a curated app market inside of Google Play that offers apps designed specifically for the classroom setting, which works well for both developers and teachers.
 As of today, Google Play for Education is officially open.

 If you're a developer, getting your app into GPfE is actually quite simple – just mark your app for inclusion in the Developer Console.
-From there, it will be reviewed for approval and assigned an appropriate grade level according to the GPfE guidelines.
-Once approved, you're good to go.
 Read More

 For Android fans with children, it can be a bit disheartening to learn that your kids are using iPads and iPods for learning every day.
 While this is becoming more and more standard across the country, Google is looking to change that with its newly announced "Google Play for Education."
 This is exactly what it sounds like: a specially curated version of the Play Store made for educational environments.
 It offers curriculum-based discovery for grades K-12, which will make it easy for teachers to find apps appropriate for his or her students.
-The program also includes bulk-ordering of unspecified Nexus tablets (assume the Nexus 7) to round out the experience.
 Read More